 - Be careful about sharing food: The Fourth of July is often a party with finger food and there isn’t always a lot of handwashing happening.
 Guard against double dipping by either avoiding dips or by putting food directly onto individual plates so guests don’t serve themselves.

-It’s not a bad thing to celebrate.
-But when there’s a dangerous, easily transmissible disease in our communities, it’s important to celebrate responsibly and even more safely than usual.
+It’s never a bad thing to celebrate; in fact we’ve earned a celebration after this past year.
+However, when there’s a dangerous, easily transmissible disease in our communities, it’s important to celebrate responsibly and even more safely than usual.

 Want more important security information and news delivered straight to your inbox?
 Subscribe to our blog.